 Together they decided that neither of them wanted to have any regrets, so they decided to give their relationship one more chance.
-They signed on for the Big Picture Partnering ™ program knowing that out of this work together they were going to get help, acquire the tools and mindset to make major changes, and see if their relationship was going to make it or break it.
+They signed on for a Big Picture Partnering ™ coaching program knowing that out of this work together they were going to get help, acquire the tools and mindset to make major changes, and see if their relationship was going to make it or break it.

 We went to work together.
 Applying the Big Picture approach, doing their homework and using their coaching sessions fully, the less difficult parts of their relationship smoothed out quickly.
-Laura stopped talking about moving out.
+Mary stopped talking about moving out.
 She learned that their style differences didn’t mean they could not partner.
 She worked on letting go of her anger.
 Together they learned to listen to one another.
 Then they created goals together.
 They began to practice their newfound partnering skills on house remodeling projects and vacation planning—both things they had always fought over in the past.
 Both remodeling and vacations got them involved in partnering on their budget and financial picture together—another major area of contention in their past.

 At the three-month benchmark, Mary and Tom came in saying they felt “more like friends again.”
 There was less anger and sarcasm in the air.
 “We have a long way to go, but at least we are talking and the Big Picture tools are giving us a new way of working together and we realize we have a lot to lose if we don’t.”